Fardin-Data/Superstore-Sales-Analysis---Forecasting/README.md

 - [Data Source](#Data-Source)

 ## Introduction

-The Superstore Sales Insights & Forecasting aims to help users gain valuable insights from sales data and facilitate informed decision-making.
-The project comprises two main components:
+In today's business landscape, data-driven decision-making is crucial for success.
+The Superstore Sales Analysis and Forecasting project leverages the power of data to uncover patterns, trends, and key insights within a sales dataset.
+By employing advanced analytics and visualization techniques, this project assists stakeholders in understanding historical sales performance and predicting future trends.

-# Process
+## Process

 `Data Preparation`
-- Initially, I performed data cleaning tasks such as removing null values, eliminating unnecessary columns, handling duplicates, and adjusting data types to ensure data quality.
+- The initial phase involved performing data cleaning tasks, including the removal of null values, the elimination of unnecessary columns, handling duplicates, and adjusting data types to ensure data quality.

 `Data Modeling`
-- I proceeded to create calculated measures and tables using DAX (Data Analysis Expressions) in Power BI, enhancing the dataset's analytical capabilities.
+- The subsequent step was to create calculated measures and tables using DAX (Data Analysis Expressions) in Power BI, enhancing the dataset's analytical capabilities.
 <pre><code>
   #Making time series table
   SUMMARIZE(SuperStore_Sales_Dataset,SuperStore_Sales_Dataset[Order Date], "Total Sales", SUM(SuperStore_Sales_Dataset[Sales]))